manas-aggrawal/nodejs-observability/README.md

    //some code
 }
 ```
 4. This trace decorator will automatically create spans and subspans for continuous code and will automatically log any error encountered against that trace.
+You just have to import logger as well, from the package, in whatever file you want to use the logger.

 ```
+import {logger} from "nodejs-telemetry";
 @traceDecorator()
 public async someFn(){
    logger.info("some message");